michaelthomasletts/michaelthomasletts.github.io/README.md

 ## About

-Professionally, I am a self-taught Data Engineer with eight years of experience working in big data overall, but four years of experience specifically as a Data Engineer.
+Professionally, I am a self-taught, ex-Amazon/Spotify/BuzzFeed Data Engineer with eight years of experience working in data overall, with four years of experience specifically as a Data Engineer.
 Before entering into Data Engineering, I was a Data Scientist.
+I decided to move from Data Science and Analytics into Data Engineering for two basic reasons: my feedback consistently reported that I developed robust, trustworthy data pipelines, and, personally, I found great satisfaction in developing tools and processes that analysts, data scientists, and business stakeholders could depend upon.
+I was raised by my father to take great pride in building exceptional things so as to make the world a better place for those who use and depend upon my work.
+To the best of my ability, I imbue that virtue into everything I do.

 ## Links
 [![Static Badge](https://img.shields.io/badge/PyPI-yellow?logo=pypi)](https://pypi.org/user/lettsmt/)